 Local by Flywheel is now available for both Mac and Windows.
 It was initially launched for only Mac, but the team continued to develop the windows versions as their top priority.

 Features of Local by Flywheel

-Docker Container Technology: Local helps to build isolated sites powered by Docker, making to easy to match live production server.
+Docker Container Technology: Local helps to build isolated sites powered by Docker, making it easy to match live production servers.